 Cleanup was easier than I had expected.
 I cooled the pot over a whole day, then strained and saved the oil.
 The rack and pot were easy to hand wash—no heavy scrubbing required.

-This year we tested the Masterbuilt against the Waring Pro Rotisserie TurkeyFryer/Steamer ($240), which was praised by Food & Wine in their November 2013 issue: “With a built-in rotisserie and safety catches, it’s much less likely to splash or spill hot oil — a big risk with other setups.”
+In 2015, we tested the Masterbuilt against the Waring Pro Rotisserie Turkey Fryer/Steamer, which Food & Wine praised in its November 2013 issue: “With a built-in rotisserie and safety catches, it’s much less likely to splash or spill hot oil — a big risk with other setups.”
 The Masterbuilt Butterball fryer again produced a turkey with oily, soggy skin that clung to the meat like wet clothing.
 The Waring Pro produced slightly crisper skin but still disappointing results.
-In our tests, even when filled to “max fill” line with oil, both models failed to cover the 14 lb. turkey completely, leaving us to choose the lesser of two evils—top off with more oil to cover the turkey completely (which is too dangerous) or let the turkey cook with the ridge of the breast exposed to steam.
+In our tests, even when filled to the “max fill” line with oil, both models failed to cover the 14-pound turkey completely, leaving us to choose the lesser of two evils—top off with more oil to cover the turkey completely (which is too dangerous) or let the turkey cook with the ridge of the breast exposed to steam.

-That steam is one of the the reasons these turkeys wind up soggy rather than crisp.
+That steam is one of the reasons these turkeys wind up soggy rather than crisp.
 Both fryers instruct you to fry the turkeys with the lid on, probably to reduce the amount of spatter in a home kitchen, but it goes against the science of frying.
 As a food fries, steam escapes, causing those rolling bubbles in a vat of hot oil.
 The steam needs to escape to form a crispy crust.
 Putting a lid, even a vented one, on a pot of frying food doesn’t let the steam escape, so you can end up with soggy, greasy food.

 With an electric fryer, you put the turkey in a “basket” that more resembles a colander.
 It’s a metal tray with holes punched out with a handle or handles attached.
 You don’t get the oil circulation around the turkey that you would in a large pot fryer, which is also another reason for the soggy skin.

-If you must have fried turkey on Thanksgiving, and you have the outdoor space, the best bet is to spring for the Bayou Classic set up.
+If you must have fried turkey on Thanksgiving, and you have the outdoor space, the best bet is to spring for the Bayou Classic setup.
 After you’re done frying turkeys, you can also do crawfish and lobster boils in the spring and summer to get more out of your investment.

-The Masterbuilt Butterball Oil-Free Electric Turkey Fryer and Roaster ($129) uses radiant heat like the Char-Broil.
+The Masterbuilt Butterball Oil-Free Electric Turkey Fryer and Roaster uses radiant heat like the Char-Broil.
 However, it uses electricity rather than propane to heat things up.
-Again, many customers say this is more of a roaster than a fryer.
+Again, many owners say this is more of a roaster than a fryer.
 Amazon customer Casey D. Stutzman says, “If you are looking for that deep fried crispiness and look…this won’t give you that.”
 Amazon customer Ed says, “Did not taste like a deep fried turkey to me.
 However came out very juicy.”

 – The most often repeated advice is this: Turn the fire off before you lower the turkey.
 Once your oil comes up to temp, turn off the flame before s-l-o-w-l-y lowering the turkey into the pot.
 When the moist turkey hits the hot oil, it will bubble up angrily and messily, and you don’t want that to happen when the flame is on.
 All those fires you see on YouTube were likely caused by overflowing oil catching fire from the burner.

 – Do not leave your burner unattended.
 This process requires vigilance.
-Keep an eye on the clip-on thermometer to make sure the temperature never gets above 375 degrees at any point or you risk flash point.
+Keep an eye on the clip-on thermometer to make sure the temperature never gets above 375 degrees at any time, or you risk flash point.

 – You don’t need an elaborate recipe to make a fried turkey taste good, but you do need to have the right equipment.
 Aside from the equipment that we’ve recommended in this guide, you will also need: